atilm/ProjectManagement/SoftwareRequirements/Backlog.md

 - [ ] Only copy the 30 most recently completed reference stories into the estimation file
 - [ ] Do not copy strongly mis-estimated stories as reference stories int to the estimation file
 - [ ] TaskIdConflictException should contain the conflicting task id and show it to the user
-- [ ] As a developer I want to predict completed dates and confidence intervals for various projects separately while organizing my tasks together.
 - [ ] As a developer I want to see a chart of the time evolution of the confidence band for the predicted completion date.
+    - [ ] show at which points tasks have been added, removed (or changed -- difficult to record) in the project plan
 - [ ] monte carlo simulation -> measurement of the probability distribution estimation error?
 - [ ] Epic: make it work for a team